 Most of low carb restaurant dishes and fast food options are not strictly keto, even though they are low in carbohydrates, they might still contain non-keto ingredients.

-What Are The Best Restaurants for Ketogenic Diet?
+What Are The Best Keto Restaurants for Low-Carb Dieters?

 When we say that you can order low-carb at just about any restaurant, we mean it!
 As long as you know how to customize your order and how to say it, you can easily get a low carb meal.